eslam-gomaa/Flexible-Network/docs/terminal_class_methods.md

 }
 ```

-Sample of an unsuccessfull command ( Connection closed before or during the execution )
+Sample of an unsuccessful command ( Connection closed before or during the execution )

 ```json